Btran1291/Pinecone-Ingestor/README.md

 ## Overview

-**Pinecone Ingestor** is a Streamlit web application designed to help you build and manage a Retrieval-Augmented Generation (RAG) knowledge base.
+**Pinecone Ingestor** is a Streamlit web application designed to help you build and manage a Retrieval-Augmented Generation (RAG) knowledge base using Pinecone vector database.
 It enables ingestion of diverse document types into a Pinecone vector database by leveraging LangChain's `UnstructuredLoader` and advanced document processing pipelines.

 ---